-- If you have high blood sugar (diabetes) and take drugs to lower blood sugar, talk with your doctor.
-Weight loss may raise the chance of low blood sugar if you take drugs to lower blood sugar.
-Call your doctor right away if you have signs of low blood sugar like dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.
+- If your child has high blood sugar (diabetes) and takes drugs to lower blood sugar, talk with the doctor.
+Weight loss may raise the chance of low blood sugar if your child takes drugs to lower blood sugar.
+Call the doctor right away if your child has signs of low blood sugar like dizziness, headache, feeling sleepy or weak, shaking, a fast heartbeat, confusion, hunger, or sweating.

-- If you are being treated for high blood pressure, talk with your doctor.
+- If your child is being treated for high blood pressure, talk with the doctor.
 Weight loss may raise the chance of low blood pressure in people who are treated for high blood pressure.
-Call your doctor right away if you have signs of low blood pressure like very bad dizziness or passing out.
+Call the doctor right away if your child has signs of low blood pressure like severe dizziness or passing out.

 - This drug may cause an acid blood problem (metabolic acidosis).
 The chance may be higher in children and in people with kidney problems, breathing problems, or diarrhea.
-The chance may also be higher if you take certain other drugs, if you have surgery, or if you are on a ketogenic diet.
+The chance may also be higher if your child takes certain other drugs, has surgery, or is on a diet high in fat called a ketogenic diet.
 Over time, metabolic acidosis can cause kidney stones, bone problems, or growth problems in children.

 - Sweating less and high body temperatures have happened with this drug.
 Sometimes, this has led to the need for treatment in a hospital.
-Be careful in hot weather and while being active.
-Call your doctor right away if you have a fever or you do not sweat during activities or in warm temperatures.
+Have your child be careful in hot weather and while being active.
+Call your child’s doctor right away if your child has a fever or does not sweat during activities or in warm temperatures.

-- If you take birth control, your monthly period (menstrual bleeding) may change while taking this drug.
-Talk with your doctor if this happens.
+- If your child takes birth control, monthly periods (menstrual bleeding) may change while taking this drug.
+Talk with the doctor if this happens.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.